jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet's theorem on arithmetic progressions.md

 ###### _proof sketch:_

-Use the [[Fourier Analysis --- math-139/notes/Dirichlet characters and series#_lemma _ the cancellation lemma|cancellation lemma]].
+Use the [[Fourier analysis --- math-139/notes/Dirichlet characters and series#_lemma _ the cancellation lemma|cancellation lemma]].
 This is actually a little subtle, but hopefully it's believable even without proof.

 ##### _definition:_ the hyperbolic character sum